sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 When I started it up it loaded Windows XP<sup>TM</sup>.
 After poking around the internet a bit, I decided to try installing [Puppy Linux](https://puppylinux-woof-ce.github.io/index.html), "a unique family of Linux distributions meant for the home-user computers."
 It seems to be aimed at old machines, so I figured its assumptions would line up well with my needs.

 I briefly considered [Debian](https://www.debian.org/) and [Alpine Linux](https://www.alpinelinux.org/)+Fluxbox.
 [Xubuntu](https://xubuntu.org/) seems to require 64-bit now, so that was out.
 [Lubuntu](https://lubuntu.net/) probably would have been a fine choice, but I wanted the machine to definitely be snappy, and knew I only had 1240 MB of RAM.
+[Linux Lite](https://www.linuxliteos.com/download.php) seems to have stopped supporting 32-bit architecture in April 2021.

 ## Installing Puppy Linux